 Send error and diagnostic information to Microsoft.

-So, rather than selecting Express Settings, select Customize Settings and you can select toggles as per your requirement and comfort.
-First screen would give you following options:
+So, rather than selecting Express Settings, choose Customize Settings, and you can select toggles as per your requirement and comfort.
+The first screen would give you the following options:

 - Send typing and inking data

 (The Keylogger)to Microsoft to improve the recognition and suggestion platform – Select OFF.

 - Let apps use your advertising ID for experiences across apps – Select OFF.

 - Let Windows and apps request your location, including location history, and send Microsoft and trusted partners some location data to improve location services – Select OFF.